phper-framework/phper/README.md

 ## Rust ❤️ PHP

-A library that allows us to write PHP extensions using pure Rust and using safe Rust whenever possible.
+The framework that allows us to write PHP extensions using pure and safe Rust whenever possible.

 ## Requirement